When are your worship services?

 Who is on staff at Beach United?

-Our minister is Karen Dale.
-We also have a director of music, an operations manager, a part-time office administrator and caretaking assistants.
-See our Meet Our Staff page for more information.
+Our minister is Greg Daly.
+We also have a director of music, a general manager, a property manager, a part-time office administrator, dedicated coordinators, and caretaking assistants.
+See our Meet Our Team page for more information.

 How is Beach United Church funded?